math4tots-misc/xc/README.md

-  But use of overloading must be narrow and can't be a first class feature in the xc language (in order to both keep my implementation simple and also be easily portable to many popular langauges).
+  But use of overloading must be narrow and can't be a first class feature in the xc language (in order to both keep my implementation simple and also be easily portable to many popular languages).

   Idea is to hide this sort of polymorphism behind 'special' functions.